 The Mitchell Series brings a prominent policy leader to campus each spring for a lecture and a dinner designed to foster interaction with students, faculty, and members of the greater Waterville community while honoring former U.S. Senator, statesman, international negotiator, and Waterville native George J. Mitchell.

 The Brody Service Award was created in memory of the Honorable Morton A. Brody, a U.S. District Court judge who passed away in March 2000.
 Judge Brody led an exemplary career as a lawyer, judge, and civic leader.
 A long-time friend of the College, he taught courses at Colby on the judicial system and was the husband of former Associate Dean of Admissions Judith Brody ’58.

-The GFES held each spring, offer students the opportunity to win $2K for an innovative proposal on a pressing foreign affairs topic.
+The GFES, held each spring, offers students the opportunity to win $2K for an innovative proposal on a pressing foreign affairs topic.